KeepSafe/Switchboard-iOS/README.md

 ## Authors

 Switchboard for iOS is brought to you by [Rob Phillips](https://github.com/iwasrobbed) and the rest of the [Keepsafe team](https://www.getkeepsafe.com/about.html).
-We'd love to have you contribute.
+We'd love to have you contribute or [join us](https://www.getkeepsafe.com/careers.html).

 ## Used in production by